‘Trusting in God; Growing in Wisdom’

 Intent

-We believe passionately that all children are entitled to a rich and exciting range of books to help them grow in wisdom, inspire their imagination, see life from the perspective of others and develop a life-long love of reading.
-Our literacy-rich environment is central to our philosophy of encouraging a positive culture of reading throughout all classes and promoting children’s enjoyment of reading, as children explore the world in which they live and prepare them to shine in life.
-This in turn will help children to:
+At Whitegate CE Primary School, we believe passionately that all children are entitled to a rich and exciting range of books to help them grow in wisdom, inspire their imagination, develop the trust that comes from understanding perspective of others and develop a life-long love of reading.
+Our book-rich environment and curriculum is central to our philosophy of encouraging a positive culture of reading throughout all classes and promoting children’s enjoyment of reading.

-• Read accurately, fluently and with understanding;
+• read accurately, fluently and with understanding;

-• Apply a knowledge of structured synthetic phonics in order to decode unfamiliar words with increasing accuracy and speed;
+• apply a knowledge of structured synthetic phonics in order to decode unfamiliar words with increasing accuracy and speed;

-• Be able to read with expression, clarity and confidence;
+• be able to read with expression, clarity and confidence;

-• Develop a good linguistic knowledge of vocabulary and grammar;
+• develop a good linguistic knowledge of vocabulary and grammar;

-• Read and respond to a wide range of different types of texts;
+• read and respond to a wide range of different types of texts;

-• Read fluently, and with confidence, in any subject in their forthcoming secondary education.
+• read fluently, and with confidence, in any subject in their forthcoming secondary education.

 Implementation